Mocktails

 - How strong is a Limeade?

 - The Limeade is alcohol-free.
-A standard serving contains approximately 58 calories.
+This recipe is estimated to contain approximately 58 kcal.
 Calorie content varies based on the juices, syrups and mixers used.

 - When is a Limeade typically served?